 Hemorrhoidal HC Side Effects

-Note: This page contains information about the side effects of hydrocortisone topical.
-Some of the dosage forms included on this document may not apply to the brand name Hemorrhoidal HC.
+Note: This document contains side effect information about hydrocortisone topical.
+Some dosage forms listed on this page may not apply to the brand name Hemorrhoidal HC.

 - topical application cream

-In addition to its needed effects, some unwanted effects may be caused by hydrocortisone topical (the active ingredient contained in Hemorrhoidal HC).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, hydrocortisone topical (the active ingredient contained in Hemorrhoidal HC) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Blistering, burning, crusting, dryness, or flaking of the skin